Kapranov/My-Widgets-TclTk/README.md

 In those days, it was my favorite programming language for writing GUIs, as we now say backend  and frontend.
 I did not like the Delphi and Pascal.
-The examples of writing programs , I took with NASA and other research institutions for the visualization and presentation of scientific data.
+The examples of writing programs, I took with NASA and other research institutions for the visualization and presentation of scientific data.
 Here are some examples of their work on Tcltk.